ashejim/C964/github_page.md

 ## Step 5.
 Turn your Markdown/Jupyter files into HTML.

-This is why we need juptyer-book.
+This is why we need jupyter-book.
 Go to folder where your jupyter-book folder lives and type:

 ```shell
 jupyter-book build mynewbook